WheteThunger/DroneStorage/README.md

 #### OnDroneStorageDeploy

-- Called when this a stash container is about to be deployed onto a drone
+- Called when a stash container is about to be deployed onto a drone
 - Returning `false` will prevent the stash container from being deployed
 - Returning `null` will result in the default behavior